sgmurphy/wordpress-plugins/wp-hide-security-enhancer/readme.txt

 2. Sample front html code.

 == Changelog ==

+= 2.4 =
+* New feature: Block common Theme / Plugin detectors and scanners  https://wp-hide.com/documentation/block-theme-plugin-detectors/
+* Fix: Return true when checking the post meta update if not changed.

 = 2.3.9 =
 * New feature: Customize the default login page Logo